 - Skin sensory tests objectively quantify factors of a textile coming into contact with the skin (stiffness, sorption index, surface index, contact points, wet cling index).
 The results can be assessed both absolutely and comparatively.
 The parameters and their weightings can be adjusted depending on the range of utility of the textile.

-Evaluation formulae are customized user types, activity levels, environments and sweat scenerios for sportswear, workwear, PPE and fashion.
+Evaluation formulas are customized user types, activity levels, environments and sweat scenarios for sportswear, workwear, PPE and fashion.